Immunizations

 What should I bring to my appointment?

 What if my child is ill on the day of our appointment?
-Can they still receive our shots?
+Can they still receive a shot?

 Children with a mild illness may still receive their immunizations.
-However, if your child is running a fever or has an illness that could be contagious to others, please call to reschedule your appointment for another day.
+However, if your child is running a fever or has an illness that could be contagious to others, please call to reschedule your appointment.

 Why should I get my child immunized?

-Thanks to aggressive immunization programs, we do not see diseases such as polio and diphtheria in this country.
-That doesn’t mean we can let our guard down.
+Thanks to aggressive immunization programs, we see very little in this country of diseases like polio and diphtheria; however, that doesn’t mean we can let our guard down.
 By providing protection through immunizations, we have greatly decreased the risk of children being exposed to vaccine-preventable diseases.
 If we were to stop vaccinations, more people would become ill and spread the disease to others.
-This would not only lead to illness and possible deaths, but could be setting the stage for epidemics that we have not seen in many years.
+This would not only lead to illness and possible deaths, but could be setting the stage for epidemics that the United States has not seen in many years.